 If I register to vote without designating one of the major political parties, can I vote in the primary election?

-You must be registered as a member of the political party in order to vote in those elections.
+You must be registered as a member of a political party participating in the PPE in order to vote in that election.

 How do I change my political party affiliation?